lawwman/tutorial/crypto/bitcoin/btc_scripting.md

 2 script components in a UTXO transaction: unlocking and locking script.

-- `scriptSig`: contains required info (signature, sometimes public key) to `unlock` the UTXO.
-The `unlocking` script.
+- `scriptSig`    / `unlocking` script : contains required info (signature, sometimes public key) to `unlock` the UTXO.
-- `scriptPubkey`: used to verify if given `scriptSig` is valid.
+- `scriptPubkey` / `locking`   script : used to verify if given `scriptSig` is valid.
 It keeps the UTXO locked if condition is not met.
-The `locking` script.

 ## Pay to Pubkey (P2PK)
 - funds are locked to a `public key`